xcat2/xcat-core/docs/source/guides/install-guides/zypper/prepare_mgmt_node.rst

 Prepare the Management Node
 ===========================

-These steps prepare the Management Node or xCAT Installation
+These steps prepare the Management Node for xCAT Installation

 Install an OS on the Management Node
 ------------------------------------